Citizen Science and Environmental Action

 About the Speakers

-Liz Haley is the Director of Community Development at Public Lab and co-founder of TreeKIT.
+Liz Barry is the Director of Community Development at Public Lab and co-founder of TreeKIT.
 Liz develops geographic tools and civic science methods for collaborative cities.
 Her background is in urban landscape design, and she teaches at Columbia University and Parsons the New School for Design.
 Previously, she worked at Skidmore, Owings and Merrill (SOM) planning international new cities and campuses, at Durham Inner-city Gardeners (DIG) coordinating youth urban horticulture enterprise, and has travelled around the country catalyzing interaction among strangers with a “Talk To Me” sign – a project that received international press including the New York Times, AP, CNN, Oprah and NPR’s This American Life.
 She likes to play outside.